Castle Art Supplies Colored Pencils

 Usability and Durability – 4/5

 Castle Art has explicitly came out and said that their cores are strong and reliable and help to minimize breakage.
 We do see the fruits of their efforts and have found that these cores are above average in terms of toughness and reliability.
+This is great for those of you who are notorious for pushing down very hard with your pencils to get that extra color out of them.
 Going along with this, the cores are also acceptably soft.
 While you won’t experience the creaminess of some of the more exotic oil-based lines, we still feel that what you enjoy here is acceptable.
 Sharpening is about average and most art-oriented colored pencil sharpeners should be able to handle these with proper care.
 The round core is up to personal preference and we have found people that enjoy hexagonal cores and others that prefer round so that choice will really be up to you.

 Packaging and Presentation – 4/5